jsdom/js-symbol-tree/api.md

 <a name="module_symbol-tree--SymbolTree+childrenIterator"></a>
 #### symbolTree.childrenIterator(parent) ⇒ <code>Object</code>
-Iterate over all children of the given object to an array.
+Iterate over all children of the given object

 `O(1)` for a single iteration